pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Work item : DONE 2025-06-29 clump points that are close together.
 Update the circle so that a "clumpier" area is bigger, but with a max size.
 Work item : always draw the first 1000? segements and the last 2000? segments (but be careful of the overlap).
+Work item: Colors seem off for start / end
+Work item: doesn't set the starting point reliably (it assumes the first point is the reference point, but it's not.)

 ## Smaller to-do items